 To strengthen the statement above, you could go into more detail about why your research would be beneficial to the field in general, perhaps with an emphasis on how it could dovetail with your desired advisor’s research.

-All Applicants: 1. or 2.
-Your Research Topic in Japan
+2. Your Research Topic in Japan

 This section is where you will cover the academic aspect of your research (as opposed to the practical process of research, which we’ll get to later).